-In addition to an 18 hole Championship parkland golf course the club boasts excellent tennis, squash, cricket and hockey facilities, with an outstanding swimming pool adjacent to the clubhouse.
+In addition to an 18 hole Championship parkland golf course the club boasts tennis, squash, cricket and hockey facilities, with a swimming pool adjacent to the clubhouse with braai facilities.

 An initial meeting was held on Tuesday 31st July 1923, at the White River Hotel to meet Mr. Peck, the golf professional from Johannesburg to discuss two sites for a golf course.
 He explained that there were two options – the first being Gabriel’s Brook, which due to its marshy nature would be expensive to drain.
 The second being the “top course” lying alongside the Plaston/White River road, which would be far cheaper to construct a course on.
 He enquired whether they wanted sand greens or grass greens.
 Economics prevailed and the top course was chosen, length 3028 yards including sand greens – Cost of construction 100 pounds – annual maintenance bill 150 pounds.

 A meeting was held at the Glue Pot, White River Hotel, on 5th August 1923.
 After discussion the following motion was carried unanimously: – That the golf club be formed and named the White River Golf Club.
 A total of 47 members attended – 36 men and 11 ladies.
 Doubts were expressed about the viability but the first Chairman – Mr. W. Webster stated “as long as I live and as long as we have 40 members there will be no shortage of funds”.
 Mr Webster was duly voted in as President.
 Entrance fees 2 guineas – subs men 3 guineas – ladies one and half guineas.